Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 One important difference between drawing primitives in 3d and drawing primitives in 2d is that 3d primitives take size parameters, but not position.
 To reposition 3D primitives, simply call translate(x,y,z); as per the Translation section above.

-# Custom shapes & 2D drawing in webgl
+# Custom shapes & 2D drawing in WEBGL
-In the introduction, we mentioned that webgl mode supports both 2D and 3D drawing.
-While webgl is optimized for 3D, you don’t necessarily have to always draw in 3D.
+In the introduction, we mentioned that WEBGL mode supports both 2D and 3D drawing.
+While WEBGL is optimized for 3D, you don’t necessarily have to always draw in 3D.
 For 2D drawing, there are the point(), line(), triangle() and quad() functions.
 For example,

 ```
   for(var i = 0; i < 500; i+=100){